 The SQL Comparison operator is used to compare two data values present in database tables.
 The comparison operators can also compare one expression to another expression.

 A comparison operation can produce the results TRUE, FALSE, or UNKNOWN.
-If any one of the expressions or both of them are NULL, the operation returns UNKNOWN.
+If any of the expressions or both are NULL, the operation returns UNKNOWN.

 Note: Comparison Operator In SQL are used with the WHERE clause.